-Drink lots of water (not beer!) - regular rehydration will keep your brain in tip-top shape.
+Drink lots of water (avoid alcohol!) - regular rehydration will keep your brain in tip-top shape.

 8. Study groups

-See if you can form online ‘study groups’ using your preferred social app, where you can test each other using the past papers (see number 2), and talk out loud about the key points.
+It's a great idea to form study groups with your course mates where you can test each other using the past papers (see number 2), and talk out loud about the key points.
 Talking to others can aid memory.

-Make sure you know how to access your exam, when they are, and how long by checking the Semester 2 2021/22 exam schedule.
+Make sure you know how to access your exam, when they are, and how long etc by checking Academic Registry's exam schedule.
 Check the rules and regulations - you can usually find this information in your course handbook.

 For online exams, make sure you have a quiet and comfortable place to take your exam where you won't be disturbed.
 If you live in shared accommodation, let everyone know your exam times and put a notice on your door to keep quiet.